-2.2.1 Our contracts with customers
+2.2.2 Our contracts with customers

-We generate revenue from customer contracts, which vary in their form (standard or bespoke), term (casual, short-term and long-term) and customer segment (consumer, small-medium business, government and large enterprise), with the main contracts being:
+We generate revenue from external customer contracts, which vary in their form (standard or bespoke), term (casual, short-term and long-term) and customer segment (consumer, small-medium business, government and large enterprise), with the main contracts being:

 - retail small to medium business contracts (mass market and off-the-shelf technology solutions)